ipvvieira/portfolio/README.md

 HTML, javascript, CSS and other necessary files.

-Inside the folder "codes" you can check and download the codes used in my projects.
+Change to "codes" branch so you can check and download the codes used in my projects.